1965 Major League Baseball season: Venues

+Media

-Television coverage
+Television

 In 1965, ABC provided the first-ever nationwide baseball coverage with weekly Saturday broadcasts on a regional basis.
 ABC paid $5.7 million for the rights to the 28 Saturday/holiday Games of the Week.
 ABC's deal covered all of the teams except the New York Yankees and Philadelphia Phillies (who had their own television deals) and called for two regionalized games on Saturdays, Independence Day, and Labor Day.
 Each Saturday, ABC broadcast two 2 p.m.
 ET games and one game for the Pacific Time Zone at 5 p.m.
 ET/2 p.m local time.

 Although MLB ended the Game of the Week blackouts in cities with MLB clubs, ABC blacked out the games in the home cities of the clubs playing those games.

 Meanwhile, CBS continued to air its own slate of Games of the Week with the rights to individual teams, with its New York Yankees games in particular beating ABC in the ratings.
 At the end of the season, ABC declined to exercise its $6.5 million option for 1966, citing poor ratings, especially in New York.

 Although it did not air Games of the Week this season, NBC continued to air the All-Star Game and World Series.